Skip to main content

 Browse all primary care providers →

-🔬 Lab Work & Blood Tests This is where the savings are most jaw-dropping.
+Lab Work & Blood Tests This is where you actually see the math working.

 • LaboratoryAssist: CBC $5, metabolic panel $6, lipid panel $7

-• Any Lab Test Now: Walk-in, no doctor order needed for most tests
+• Any Lab Test Now: Walk-in, no order needed for most tests

 Compare blood work prices →